miguelleitao/OpenRoadEd/README.md

 # Xodr2OSG

 Xodr2OSG is aimed in reading OpenDrive scenes to OpenSceneGraph structures.
-Poduced OpenSceneGraph structures can then be viewed in a simple OSG viewer or saved into .osg scene files.
+Produced OpenSceneGraph structures can then be viewed in a simple OSG viewer or saved into .osg scene files.

 Created by Miguel Leitao from a fork of https://github.com/fhwedel-hoe/OpenRoadEd, forked from https://sourceforge.net/projects/openroaded/.